uncomfyhalomacro/wofi/README.md

 I do not want to edit the next lines below as this might be a good reference in the future.

+Disclaimer: IDK C but I am going to learn that during my programming adventure.

 [![builds.sr.ht status](https://builds.sr.ht/~scoopta/wofi.svg)](https://builds.sr.ht/~scoopta/wofi?)
 ## Dependencies
 	libwayland-dev